dvbportal/cloudnode-doc/cloudnode-developer-shell.rst

 Button above the Developer Shell terminal window.
 This opens a preview URL on the Developer Shell proxy service in a new browser window.
 You can share this URL for collaboration and demostration puposes.
-Keep in mind that the service will only be running for two days.
-It is just a preview.
+Keep in mind that the service runs on a ephemeral instance and will only be running for 48 hours if not stopped before.

 .. _use_cases: